jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 **Duality Itself**
 **Duality Itself** lets you put the In-Betweener onto your side between two turns of the game.
 You can deven do this after an enemy player's first turn but before your first turn.

 The In-Betweener couldn't decide exactly how much cost, ATK, DEF, and health to have so he ended up between two whole numbers.
 In most cases, his stats work like this.
 1 ½ cost means you must pay 1 ½ recruit points to recruit him.
 So you will have ½ a recruit point left over.
-4 ½ ATK means his strikes will stun a 4 DEF character but not a 5 DEF character
+4 ½ ATK means his strikes will stun a 4 DEF character but not a 5 DEF character.
+3 ½ DEF means if he is struck with 3 ATK, he won't get stunned, but if he gets struck with 4 ATK he will get stunned.
+2 ½ (Health) means 2 wounds won't KO him, but 3 wounds will.

 # Ironheart
 Set: Crossover